Integral trees with given nullity: Integral trees with nullity and

-For the case (iii), using Corollary \ref{pm}, $v$ is necessarily adjacent to one of the two vertices of degree $3$ in $Y$.
-It is easily seen that $\varphi(T)=x^3(x^2-1)^r(x^4-(r+6)x^2+4r+6)$ has a zero in $(1, 2)$, a contradiction.
-The proof is now complete. }\end{proof}

-Finally, we mention that one can apply a similar method to find all integral trees with other small nullities.
-By \cite{bro}, among trees up to fifty vertices, there is no integral tree with nullity $4$ and there are two integral trees with nullity $5$.
+We mention here that one can apply a similar method to find all integral trees with other small nullities which of course would be an elaborate task.
+By \cite{bro}, among trees up to fifty vertices, there is no integral tree with nullities $4$, $6$, or $9$.
+Therefore, one may ask if there exist integral trees with nullity $4$.
+Further, one may ask a more general question: Does exist arbitrarily large integer $h$ such that there is no integral tree with nullity $h$?
+Eventually, we pose the question: For given integers $m, k\geqslant1$, is the number of integral trees with eigenvalue $m$ of multiplicity $k$ finite?